andrewjpoole/andrewjpoole.github.io/_posts/2023-07-18-given-when-then-helper-classes-for-component-tests.md

 ## Given, When and Then classes

-In order to solve some of those problems, we have started separating out the arrange, act and assert parts of a test into `Given`, `When` and `Then` classes, every method on each of these classes returns itself, which results in a nice fluent interface making the tests shorter and improving readability.
+In order to solve some of those problems, we separate out the arrange, act and assert parts of a test into `Given`, `When` and `Then` classes, every method on each of these classes returns itself, which results in a nice fluent interface making the tests shorter and improving readability.
 This approach encourages code sharing and consistency across tests.

 ### The `Given` class